AvaxarXapaxa/psdl/README.rst

 Notice the naming convention adopted here.
 Also notice that in python, we need not explicitly deallocate objects, python being a high-level language, does that automatically for us.

+Also, in some cases, PSDL does not export structs at all.
+Take ``SDL_Point`` for example.
+This is merely a structure containing two integers.
+And there are not many functions associated with this structure in SDL.
+Therefore, PSDL will not export this struct, and instead, use a 2-element tuple for representing points.
+Due to the same reason, ``SDL_version`` is not exported, instead, all versions are represented through tuples.

 Installation
 ------------